PawnStar/ta-helpqueue/README.md

 ## Other bugs not demonstrated

-* Unsecured endpoint allows arbitrary removal from the queue.
+* Poorly secured endpoint allows arbitrary removal from the queue.

-* Unsecured endpoint allows viewing of any user's chat logs.
+* Poorly secured endpoint allows viewing of any user's chat logs.